Contact us

 to rock star

-The star of our show is ultramafic rock.
-Rich in magnesium, it naturally reacts with CO₂ in a process known as carbon mineralization, capturing and locking away CO₂ safely and permanently.
+We have proven our technology with ultramafic rock.
+Rich in magnesium, ultramafic rock naturally reacts with CO₂ in a process known as carbon mineralization, capturing and locking away CO₂ safely and permanently.
 But, like most geological processes, mineralization is slow.
 That’s why our breakthrough technology gives ultramafic rocks some superpowers to increase both the speed and the capacity for carbon removal.

 Arca Head Scientist Dr. Greg Dipple explains more